Ainard09/ai4ls_2_water_prediction/notebooks/README.md

 - Stammdaten
 - messstellen_alle.csv

-The given 487 geographical locations test data were selected from aforemention regions and dataset above.
+The given 487 geographical locations test data were selected from aforementioned regions and dataset above.

 ## Brainstorming